llm-d/llm-d-model-service/docs/userguide/core-concepts.md

     # if `uri` is prefixed with hf://, it will create an emptyDir volume in prefill/decode pods, that can be mounted by the model serving container in the pod.
     uri: hf://facebook/opt-125m

-  # `prefill` and `decode` sections enable disaggregated prefill architecture for model serving; these sections are optional.
+  # `prefill` and `decode` sections enable disaggregated prefill architecture for model serving; these sections are optional; include both to sections to enable diaggregation; omit prefill to disable disaggregation.
   decode:
     # number of decode pods
     replicas: 1